-In the past few years, many states and localities have added taxes on e-cigarettes and vaping products.
-As of January 2022, 29 states and the District of Columbia tax these products.
-Indiana will begin taxing vaping products in July 2022.
+In the past few years, many states and localities have added taxes on vaping products.
+As of January 2023, 30 states and the District of Columbia taxed vaping products.
 Additionally, there are local taxes on vaping, but no state tax, in Alaska and Nebraska.
+Some states use a percentage of price tax on vaping products, some use a per unit tax, and some use both taxes.

-Fifteen states levy a per unit tax on vaping products.
+Sixteen states levy a per unit tax on vaping products.
 Most of these state taxes are based on the liquid that delivers nicotine to the smoker.
-These tax rates range from 5 cents per milliliter (in six states) to 40 cents per milliliter in Connecticut.
+These tax rates range from 5 cents per milliliter (in four states) to 40 cents per milliliter in Connecticut.

 Are States Betting on Sin?
 The Murky Future of State Taxation